A lower bound on dark matter mass: Summary Discussion

-{\em Acknowledgments.---} We thank David Dunsky, Wayne Hu, Marko Simonovi\'c, Giovanni Villadoro, Risa Wechsler, Neal Weiner, Huangyu Xiao and HongYi Zhang for helpful discussions.
+{\em Acknowledgments.---} We thank David Dunsky, Wayne Hu, Andrew Long, Siyang Ling, Rayne Liu, Ethan Nadler, Marko Simonovi\'c, Giovanni Villadoro, Risa Wechsler, Neal Weiner, Huangyu Xiao and HongYi Zhang for helpful discussions.
 MA acknowledges hospitality of ICTP Trieste where part of this work was done, and is supported by a NASA grant 80NSSC20K0518.